 Best Meat To Smoke – A Complete Guide

-Many people are puzzled about the best meat to smoke when they first decide that they want to smoke meat.
+Many people are puzzled about the best cuts of meat to smoke when they first decide that they want to smoke meat.
 While there are countless options including chicken, turkey, deer and beef, one of the easiest to smoke is a pork roast.
 Let's take a look at Best Meat To Smoke - A Complete Guide.

 You will find pork roast labeled various things at the butcher shop depending on where you live.
 It will either be labeled pork roast, Boston butt or pork shoulder butt.
 Do not worry as it is all the same cut of meat.
 You will need a half-pound per person.